 How policy is developed and established by whom (ccTLDs)

-RFC1591 was written in 1994 as a "Request For Comments" (RFC) by the original IANA Functions Operator Jon Postel.
-It is a short document intended to outline how the domain name system was structured at that time and what rules were in place to decide on its expansion.
+RFC1591 was written in 1994 as a "Request For Comments" (RFC) by the then-head of the IANA Functions Operations, Jon Postel.
+It is a short document intended to outline how the Domain Name System was structured at that time and what rules were in place to decide on its expansion.
 The longest part of it outlines selection criteria for the manager of a new TLD and what was expected of such a manager.

-This document was not meant to be a policy document for ICANN but came to be regarded as such over time.
-Although like all RFCs, this is a static document (RFCs are updated by the issuance of a new RFC) there have been two significant attempts to “interpret” it so it can be more easily applied to the current context:
+This document was not meant to be a policy document but parts of it came to be regarded as such over time.
+Although like all RFCs, this is a static document (RFCs are updated by the issuance of a new RFC) there have been two significant attempts to revise it so it can be more easily applied to the current context:

 Internet Coordination Policy 1 (ICP-1)

-This document from the "Internet Coordination Policy" group of ICANN was one of three such documents unilaterally created by ICANN shortly after its creation.
-It attempted to clarify key details over how the DNS was structured and should be run.
+This document from the "Internet Coordination Policy" group of ICANN was one of three such documents created by ICANN staff shortly after its creation.
+It attempted to update operational details over how the DNS was structured and should be run.

-The ICP-1 document was a source of significant friction between ICANN and the ccTLD community and the ccNSO formally rejected the ICP-1 document (final report of the ccNSO’s DRD working group or DRDWG) arguing that it modified policy but did not meet the requirements for doing so at the time of its introduction in 1999.
+The ICP-1 document was a source of significant friction between ICANN and the ccTLD community and the ccNSO formally rejected the ICP-1 document (final report of the ccNSO’s Delegation and Redelegation Working Group or DRDWG) arguing that it modified policy but did not meet the requirements for doing so at the time of its introduction in 1999.

 Framework Of Interpretation Working Group (FOIWG) Recommendations

-A follow on to the ccNSO’s Delegation and Redelegation Working Group (DRDWG), the FOIWG was joint effort between the ccNSO and the GAC that also involved representatives from a number of ICANN communities to interpret RFC1591 in light of the Internet of today.
-In its final report it made a number of recommendations which clarify the applicatioin of RFC1591 within the current context.
+A follow on to the ccNSO’s DRDWG, the FOIWG was joint effort between the ccNSO and the Governmental Advisory Committee (GAC) that also involved representatives from a number of ICANN communities to interpret RFC1591 in light of the Internet of today.
+In its final report it made a number of recommendations which clarify the application of RFC1591 within the current context.

 The ccNSO formally endorsed the FOIWG’s Final Report in February 2015 and transmitted it to the ICANN Board.
+It is currently pending review and adoption by the ICANN Board of Directors.

-Government Advisory Committee (GAC) - Principles and Guidelines for the Delegation and Administration of Country Code Top Level Domains 2005
+Government Advisory Committee (GAC) Principles and Guidelines for the Delegation and Administration of Country Code Top Level Domains 2005

-The GAC’s ‘Principles and Guidelines for the Delegation and Administration of Country Code Top Level Domains’ (also known as the GAC Principles 2005), which the GAC regards as formal “Advice” to the ICANN Board and as such is subject to the Bylaws provisions regarding such Advice at the time of submission.
+This document, also known as the 2005 GAC Principles, which the GAC regards as formal “Advice” to the ICANN Board and as such is subject to the Bylaws provisions regarding such Advice at the time of submission.
 This Advice was developed privately by the GAC and the first version of these principles was published in 2000 and later revised to produce the 2005 version.

 Section 1.2 of this document highlights one of the key principles for governments with respect to the management of the ccTLDs associated with their country or territory code: